Adnan-Anjum/Django-Trainee-Assignment/README.md

 Topic: Django Signals
   - All three Answers of the given questions are in the views.py file.
+  - Please run the server to see the output of the snippets. ( django manage.py runserver )

 Topic: Custom Classes in Python